nyu-pl-fa18/class07/README.md

 * MLton
 * OCaml
 * F\# (Microsoft; derived from OCaml)
-* Reason (Facebook; derived from and implemented in OCaml)
+* Reason (Facebook; derived from and implemented on top of OCaml)

-The design of the Haskell language was also strongly influenced by ML.
+The design of Haskell was also strongly influenced by ML.

-We will focus on the OCaml language.
-OCaml is a general purpose programming language that was initially developed in the late 1990s by a team of French computer scientists.
+We will focus on OCaml, which is a general purpose programming language that was initially developed in the late 1990s by a team of French computer scientists.
 In addition to the features shared by all languages in the ML family, OCaml also provides:

 * a compiler that produces efficient native machine code for many architectures

 * a class system that enables object-oriented programming

-We will mostly ignore OCaml's class system and imperative features and focus on the functional core of the language.
+We will ignore OCaml's class system and imperative features and focus on the functional core of the language.

 ### Installation, Build Tools, and IDEs